robinrendle/robinrendle.com/_projects/gusto-brand-refresh.md

 This led to our documentation being more concise and easily understood by our engineering team as they no longer had to learn about the 5 modal components or 6 different types of alerts.

+For the Reports page shown below we eliminated inconsistent illustration styles, improved the typographic hierarchy to make the interface more scannable, and updated our `Card` component so that it can be used by any other team at Gusto.
+Not to mention the fact that we consolidated six different icon styles and updated the color palette along the way.
+Phew.

 <div class="m-wrapper--full">
   <figure class="m-wrapper--unpadded">
     <img src="/images/work/gusto/product-comparison.jpg" alt="Comparing the old and new brand with the Reports page in the app" >
   </figure>
 </div>

-It might not look like much but what this shows is consolidation of a lot of elements under the hood: the typesetting, restrained use of color, the consistentcy of link colors, etc.

 ## Project summary

-The exciting thing about this project is that it was the first of the newly formed Design Systems team and it was considerably successful:
+The exciting thing about this project is that it was the first of the newly formed Design Systems team and it was considerably successful.
+A while back I also wrote about what this brand refresh means to me and [what I learned along the way](/notes/the-success-of-many-days), but these are the highlights:

 <ul class="solutions-list">
   <li>We met the brand refresh project deadline</li>